 For all governmental funds other than the General Fund, this represents any remaining positive amounts not classified as nonspendable, restricted or committed.
 For the General Fund, this includes amounts constrained for the intent to be used for a specific purpose by the Board of Directors.
-There is currently no assigned fund balance for the District.
+There is \$34,300 of assigned fund balance at June 30, 2017.